navikt/aksel/.changeset/six-islands-exercise.md

 ---

 ErrorSummary: :sparkles: new prop to prefix error with a warning icon.
-All form components: replace dot with warning icon in error message.message.
+All form components: replace dot with warning icon in error message.